Occupation Kernel Hilbert Spaces for Fractional Order Liouville Operators and Dynamic Mode Decomposition: Motivation for the present approach

-Specifically, two variants on the Liouville operator are explored in this manuscript; the Liouville operator of order $q$ given as $A_{f,q} g := \nabla g(\cdot) D^{q-1} f(\cdot)$, and the \emph{fractional} Liouville operator of order $q$ given as $\mathcal{A}_{f,q} g = \bedit{\mathcal{A}}_{f,q} g[\gamma](T_\gamma) = \frac{1}{\Gamma(q)} \int_0^{T_\gamma} (T_\gamma - t)^{-q} \nabla g(\gamma(t)) D^{1-q} f(\gamma(t)) dt$ where $g$ is a function on a collection of signals in a Hilbert space that will be defined in Section \ref{sec:okhs}.
-If the fractional Liouville operator was poised over a RKHS consisting of functions over $\mathbb{R}^n$, then the image of $A_{f,q}g$ would be a function of $\mathbb{R}^n$, which would mean that for any $x \in \mathbb{R}^n$, the quantity $A_{f,q} g(x)$ would be well defined.
+Specifically, the variant of the Liouville operator explored in this manuscript is the \emph{fractional} Liouville operator of order $q$ given as $\mathcal{A}_{f,q} g = \bedit{\mathcal{A}}_{f,q} g[\gamma](T_\gamma) = \frac{1}{\Gamma(q)} \int_0^{T_\gamma} (T_\gamma - t)^{-q} \nabla g(\gamma(t)) D^{1-q} f(\gamma(t)) dt$ where $g$ is a function on a collection of signals in a Hilbert space that will be defined in Section \ref{sec:okhs}.
+If the fractional Liouville operator was poised over a RKHS consisting of functions over $\mathbb{R}^n$, then the image of $\mathcal{A}_{f,q}g$ would be a function of $\mathbb{R}^n$, which would mean that for any $x \in \mathbb{R}^n$, the quantity $\mathcal{A}_{f,q} g(x)$ would have to be well defined.
 However, as a state carries no ``history,'' the term $D^{q-1} f(x)$ is not well defined.
 This difficulty prevents the straightforward generalization of Liouville operators for integer order dynamical systems to that of fractional order dynamical systems.
 Section \ref{sec:okhs} of this manuscript provides a resolution to this problem through the construction of a Hilbert space consisting of functions over signals.
-Thus, in the sequel, the domain of $A_{f,q} g$ is a collection of signals, and for a given continuously differentiable signal $\theta: [0,T] \to \mathbb{R}^n$, the quantity $D^{q-1} f(\theta(t))$ is well defined.
+Thus, in the sequel, the domain of $\mathcal{A}_{f,q} g$ is a collection of signals, and for a given continuously differentiable signal $\theta: [0,T] \to \mathbb{R}^n$, the quantity $D^{q-1} f(\theta(t))$ is well defined.
 The astute reader will ask how a gradient of a functions, $g$, over a collection of signal is defined and this will be quantified more precisely in Section \ref{sec:okhs}.